Best 5 Day Tokyo Itinerary (Cultural + Nature + Night Views)

 Optional: TeamLab Planets

-Located in between Ginza and the next site is teamLab Planets.
+Located in between Ginza and my next site is teamLab Planets (not to be confused with teamlab Borderless).

-TeamLab Planets is an immersive digital art museum in Tokyo where visitors become part of the interactive exhibits that combines art, technology, and nature to create a surreal and engaging environment.
+TeamLab Planets is an immersive digital art museum with interactive exhibits that combines art, technology, and nature.

 🎫 Prebook your tickets online (especially during peak seasons!)